-Tissue sampling and genetic testing is becoming increasingly important in the livestock and food industries.
+Tissue sampling and cattle genetic testing are becoming increasingly important in the livestock and food industries.
 It is used for a number of important livestock management aspects, including DNA testing, genetic heritage testing, the diagnosis and eradication of diseases such as BVDV in cattle, and food traceability.

 Livestock genetic testing has come a long way in the last few years.
 It has evolved from simple hair samples to more advanced methods that use dedicated devices such as Tissue Sample Tags (TST) and Tissue Sample Units (TSU).The TST system is used to collect a tissue sample from an animal’s ear during the tagging and identification process, while the TSU system is used to collect the sample from animals that already have an identification tag.

 Tissue sampling is becoming increasingly imperative to the livestock and food industries.
 It is used for a number of important applications such as genomics, genetic heritage testing, disease diagnostics and eradication, and food traceability.

 Biosecurity – control and eradication of diseases such as BVDV

 The identification and traceability of livestock and their products is extremely important for controlling animal diseases and for public health.
 Tissue sampling offers a quick, easy, and reliable way to efficiently diagnose contagious livestock diseases such as BVDV in cattle.
 As this disease has serious financial implications, calves born Persistently Infected (PI) with this disease need to be identified as soon as possible so that they can be removed from the herd before they infect other animals.

 The Tissue Sampling Tag (TST) method is ideal in this case as it is done during the application of the ear tag immediately after birth.
 It takes only a few minutes and causes minimum distress to the animal, and is then sent to the lab for analysis to identify BVDV-infected animals.